sverker/webasm-test/README.md

 # wasm_runtime_nif

-An Erlang module with a NIF implementation to load and call web-assembly code from within an Erlang runtime VM.
+An Erlang module with a NIF implementation to load and call web-assembly code to run within the Erlang runtime VM.

 ## Prerequisite